Language selection

 What proof do I need for changes to my information after I was invited to apply to sponsor my parents?

-If the information on your application won’t match what you entered in the interest to sponsor form, you’ll need to
+If the information on your application won’t match what you entered on the interest to sponsor form, you’ll need to:

 For an address change

-You should include as much information to support your claim as you can.
+You should include as much information to support your claim as you can to make sure your application will not be returned to you.

 For a name change

-If your name is different on your status in Canada document (citizenship certificate, PR card, etc.) than on your other supporting documents (like your birth certificate), you should include
+If your name is different on your status in Canada document (citizenship certificate, permanent resident card, etc.) than on your other supporting documents (such as your birth certificate), you should include:

 What if my birth certificate is different from other documents (or I don’t have one)?